MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

 ## Run a security scan

+Use the [Security workspace](../getting-started/use-security-workspace.md) to run the scan.
+You can also review the [third party notice](https://go.microsoft.com/fwlink/?linkid=2271056) prior to running the scan.

-To run a security scan, go to the [Security workspace](../getting-started/use-security-workspace.md).
+To run a security scan:

 1. Select the **Run Deep Scan** button to run the security scan.